tc39/notes/es7/2016-05/may-23.md

 MM: When there's no hard rule applicable, about intersection semantics, then we can rely on soft factors.
 Another factor here is consistency among approaches.

-LB: Some of the real motivation is also web compatibility.
+LBR: Some of the real motivation is also web compatibility.
 For example, throwing errors for things which are not integers, or some other things, which did not throw in any browser but throws in the spec.

 MM: Is a particular -0 value correct?

 BT: We have had some -0-related bugs in the past; not sure if this is that.

-LB: What I have here is a new abstract operation, ToIndex, to uniformly treat all of these arguments.
+LBR: What I have here is a new abstract operation, ToIndex, to uniformly treat all of these arguments.

-_MM, LB: Going through the details of the spec_
+_MM, LBR: Going through the details of the spec_

-LB: The new semantics for ToIndex are ToInteger, then check that it equals toLength of that (which asserts the range basically), allowing -0.
+LBR: The new semantics for ToIndex are ToInteger, then check that it equals toLength of that (which asserts the range basically), allowing -0.

 YK: Point of hesitation that in some cases, almost all browsers throw, but one browser does not throw and the resulting semantics do not throw.

 MM: Seems like this is representing the length, rather than the index

-LB: Sometimes, it represents an offset index, e.g., the TypedArray byteOffset argument has ToIndex applied to it.
+LBR: Sometimes, it represents an offset index, e.g., the TypedArray byteOffset argument has ToIndex applied to it.
 I've bikeshedded a lot of different names!

 CM: Question: How does ToIndex differ from ToLength?
 Are there places where ToLength is used which don't go through this?

 JHD: There are many uses

-LB: Many cases use ToLength that I cannot apply this check for ToIndex to.
+LBR: Many cases use ToLength that I cannot apply this check for ToIndex to.

 DE: e.g., all of the Array methods